chatsen/chatsen/README.md

 Chatsen is distributed under the AGPLv3 licence.
 A copy may be found in the LICENCE file in that repository.
 All the dependencies remain under their original licenses.

 # Usage
-This project and it's releases are provided as-is, no support is provided.
+This project and its releases are provided as-is, no support is provided.
 Use at your own discretion.

 # Privacy Policy
 Chatsen does not collect any personal or identifying information whatsoever.
 There are no servers, services or backend running related to the project either.